 The detailed spatial resolution of site and adsorbate distributions offered by kMC along with the possibility to capture local environment effects with a cluster expansion constitutes a big advantage.
 But this benefit comes at the price of a three orders of magnitude increased computational cost and the need for a long list of interaction parameters, which also add a significant cost when obtained from first principles calculations.
+Another challenge when using the kMC approach is its high sensitivity toward the included interaction parameters.
 The higher computational expense can be justified if surface heterogeneities are known to be important for a particular system, but for exploratory catalyst design studies the information of interest is often limited to a relative rank ordering of materials and mechanistic trends.
-We find that both these pieces of information are identical, regardless of whether MKM or kMC was used, with or without lateral interactions.
-The monometallic catalyst rank ordering predicted by all models in decreasing order of activity is Pd, Pt, Rh, Ru and Ni.
-A degree of rate control analysis consistently showed that CO oxidation with O (R4) is rate-determining at high O coverage, whereas CO oxidation with O_2^ is rate-determining in CO covered regions.
-Unless, there is a justified need for the spatial resolution afforded by kMC simulations, our analysis suggests that MKM offers the best compromise between affordable computational cost and reliable catalytic trend predictions.
+Assuming a computational screening scenario with a minimal set of available activity descriptors, MKM, even without considering lateral interactions, provides sufficiently accurate information regarding the rank ordering and activity trends.
+A degree of rate control analysis consistently showed that CO oxidation with O (R4) is rate-determining at high O coverage, whereas CO oxidation with O2 is rate-determining in CO covered regions, regardless of using MKM or kMC implementations.
+Unless, there is a justified need for the spatial resolution afforded by kMC simulations, our analysis suggests that MKM offers the best compromise between affordable computational cost and meaningful catalytic trend predictions.